 Up until its closing, Guarrera's maintained a level of excellence that earned the loyalty of chefs from Philadelphia's finest dining establishments.
 With our name, we pay homage to the Guarrera family and to the legacy of lives earned through diligent commitment to a craft.
 We're proud that Guarrera's original tiled walls and punched tin ceilings now serve as a beautiful backdrop for a busy group of makers.

-We opened our second studio at 1912 South Street in the Graduate Hospital neighborhood of Philadelphia in 2016 in order to serve a growing group of students of all ages.
 When you take a class at a Butcher's studio, we dare you not to be inspired by our space, our talented and committed teachers and your fellow makers.

 Click here to see registration policies and FAQs.